thespaceinvader/soundcloud-dl/README.md

 Features
 --------------
 * NEW: Batch download all mp3-files from the sources specified in 'batch.txt'
+* NEW: Skip existing files (specified in the 'list')
 * Download all song of one user's page
 * Download all song of one song page
 * Download all song of one user's playlist page